fedbiomed/fedbiomed/CODING_RULES.md

 ### exceptions handling

-- on the node: in general, node should not stop because of exceptions that occur during its operation
+- on the node: in general, node should not stop because of exceptions that occur while executing requests received from researcher

 - on the researcher: general behaviour is to propagate the exceptions to the top level layer, where they are transformed to a friendlier output.
 Researcher displays this output and stops.